rongi/kotlin-blog/_posts/2017-08-01-error-handling-in-rxjava.markdown

 This one may look nice, but it has a couple of flaws:

-1. In RxJava 2 this will crash in live app but not in the unit tests.
+1. In RxJava 2 this will crash in the live app but not in the tests.
 Which can be extremely confusing.
-In RxJava 1 though it will crash both in the unit tests and in the application.
+In RxJava 1 though it will crash both in the tests and in the application.
 2. There are more unchecked exceptions besides `RuntimeException` that we want to crash on.
 This includes `Error`, etc. It's hard to track all exceptions of this kind.

 But the main flaw is this: